 Also referred to as “terpenes” or as some people like to call them “terps”.
 These compounds contribute to the efficacy and effects of the phytocannabinoids.
 Did you know when you smell cannabis you are smelling its terpenes?
 It’s true, terpenoids are responsible for cannabis’s distinct flavor and smell.
 Research has shown that terpenes can also help to increase the synergistic effects of the plant.

-Once the CBD flowers reach full maturity, the next step is to harvest and process them for retail.
+Once the buds (flowers) reach full maturity, the next step is to harvest and process them for retail.
 Processing includes “curing” the buds and “trimming” them.
 The quality of processing can directly reflect in the end product.
-Therefore, premium CBD flowers should always be manicured to perfection.
+Therefore, premium CBD flower should always be manicured to perfection.
 After all, better quality buds equals more enjoyable smoke sessions.
 During cultivation, most growers will trim down the flowers into neat little buds for the following reasons:

 1) They look better.

 This is simply for aesthetic purposes.
 Known as “bag appeal”, people often associate quality cannabis products with nicely trimmed or pruned buds.

 The various leaves that sprout out from the flowers/buds are considerably harsher on the throat and lungs, so trimming/pruning this extra plant matter will make the hemp “smoother” to smoke.